LorenzoGurri/lorenzogurri.github.io/_pages/about.md

 - I find offensive cyber security very interesting and I am slowly but surely pursuing an OSCP certification.
 You can find me on <a href="https://www.hackthebox.eu/profile/183003" target="_blank">Hack The Box</a>.

 ### Music
-- Music as a great way to release stress.
+- Music is a great way to release stress.
 The instruments I play are the bass guitar, the banjo, and the guitar.
 - Composition of music is something that interests me as well.
 You can find me on <a href="https://musescore.com/user/32358930" target="_blank">MuseScore</a>.

 ### Language